Ocean State Bird club leadership team

 Nick Pacelli has been birding in Rhode Island for about twenty years.
 He has always been happiest outdoors hiking, birding, and fishing .
 Up until five years ago Nick was a part time birder and a hardcore fisherman.
 He could be found on a beach, on the ice, or in his kayak three hundred days a year.
 He has written many articles for multiple fishing magazines.
 However he pretty much gave that all up when he got serious about birds five years ago.
 In 2019, Nick did a "RI Big Year" where he ended up with 290 species.
 What he learned last year is that numbers don't mean anything and there is so much knowledge to gain from this hobby.
 Though not a world traveler, Nick has taken birding vacations to Maine, Florida, and North Carolina.
 He has been an active member of the OSBC which includes writing an article for the Osprey and going on many walks and trips.
 Nick is especially fond of pelagics.
 He has made a lot of friends with members whom he birds with all the time.
 As a board member the his goal is to give back to the club which has meant so much to him.

-Treasurer, Website Manager, and Membership
+Treasurer, Website Manager, and Member Outreach

 Michael Gow is a veteran teacher of more than 20 years.
 Throughout his career, he has organized and led many nature events and walks for elementary and middle school aged kids.
 Having spent much of his free time hiking, canoeing, fishing, birding, and camping, Michael now enjoys sharing his love of the outdoors with his students as well as his own two children.
 Michael was an avid long distance hiker having hiked the Long Trail in Vermont and the Superior Hiking Trail and the Kekekabic Trail in Minnesota and has now taken up canoeing as his primary endeavor.
 Michael is also a founding member of the Ocean State Bird Club.